Kim Kardashian was not happy with Kendall Jenner’s $9 million mansion

-Reality star, model and beauty mogul Kendall Jenner is the world’s youngest self-made billionaire.
+Reality star, model and mogul Kendall Jenner may not be the richest Kardashian sister, but she’s still the highest-paid model in the world.
 With so much moolah to spend, it is no wonder that Jenner decided to purchase prime real estate.
 Living in some of the most stunning residences before, Jenner purchased a beautiful Beverly Hills mansion in 2017.
 Although it is a gorgeous piece of property, Jenner’s elder sister Kim Kardashian West was not pleased with her purchase.
 For the past two years, Jenner has been living in a massive mansion in California.

 The home is fitted with five-bedrooms and six-bathrooms, fountain, pool, movie theatre, tennis court, spa and a playground.
 Despite the magnificent mansion, Kardashian West was not impressed with Jenner’s purchase.